NorthernMan54/node-red-contrib-homebridge-automation/README.md

 ## hb-Event

-This node generates a message every time an Accessory changes status, and generates an event containing the updated status of all the characteristics.
+This node generates a message every time an Accessory changes status, and generates a message containing the updated status of all the characteristics.

 ### Output